 For more information about volunteering or observing an ABE lesson, contact Jon Durbin or Scott Wylie at email@example.com.
 You can fill out an interest form for tutoring, or scan the QR code with your smartphone.
 Please don’t hesitate to reach out to us with questions, both Jon and Scott would be happy to talk further about the program!

 English As A Second Language (ESL) Classes

-The ESL branch of our literacy program focuses on helping students improve their conversational English.
+The ESL branch of our literacy program focuses on helping students improve their English conversational skills.
 These students seek both to understand native speakers and to be understood themselves.
 These skills help them communicate with health professionals, their children’s teachers, co-workers, and neighbors.

-Classes are offered during the day and evening most weekdays.
+Classes are offered during the day and evening on most weekdays.
 In-person classes occur at the church and the Leander Library.
-Zoom classes are also provided.
+Zoom classes are also offered.

-The material used for ESL classes has the students talking most of the time.
+The materials used for the ESL classes have students talking most of the time.
 This gives the teacher plenty of opportunities to help them with their pronunciation.
 Additionally, students have the opportunity to improve their pronunciation by recording short passages (3-15 min.) from online books.
 Volunteers listen to these recordings and provide students with feedback.

-Teachers and assistants are provided training and work with experienced teachers until they feel like they are ready to work on their own.
+Teachers and assistants are provided training and work with experienced teachers until they feel ready to work on their own with an assigned student.